lobsters/lobsters/docs/setup_with_docker.md

     * You should get a similar image like this:
    ![successful vim](./vim_result.jpg)

-* Switch back to the tab running the mariadb image and restart the server by:
+* Switch back to the tab running the Docker container and restart the server by:
   * Holding down `control` and `c`
   * Run `make docker-serve`
   * You should see something like this: